Reflective Centralities in Two Mode Data

 Persons

-Table 2 shows the results of the even numbered reflections for the people in the Southern women data, using an R function called reflections that can be found here.
-Table 3 show the corresponding odd numbered reflections.
-Each entry in the table is the rank (ordered so that smaller means higher rank) of standardized centrality score for each reflection.
+Table 2 shows the results of the even-numbered reflections for the people in the Southern women data, using an R function called reflections that can be found here.
+Table 3 shows the corresponding odd-numbered reflections.
+Each entry in the table is the rank (ordered so that smaller means higher rank) of the standardized centrality score for each reflection.

 Cr_3 Cr_5 Cr_7 Cr_9 Cr_11 Cr_13 Cr_15 Cr_17 Cr_19